ojalmaps/ojalmaps/README.md

 - 👋 Hi, I’m @ojalmaps
 - 👀 I’m interested in open source collaboration in python or java.
 - 🌱 I’m currently learning data analysis.
-- 💞️ I’m looking to collaborate on any project!
+- 💞️ I’m looking to collaborate on any relevant project!
-- 📫 How to reach me ojalmaps@gmail.com

 <!---
 ojalmaps/ojalmaps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.